Mulga Fred Wilson: Buck-jump rider

 In March 1911 Mulga Fred rode in a buck-jumping contest at the Doncaster and Box Hill Horticultural Association Show in Victoria, north-east of Melbourne.
 He won the contest which had prizemoney of four pounds.
 At the Alfred Hospital Bazaar in April 1911, Mulga Fred was one of four rough riders who entertained the crowd by engaging in "the thrilling performance of riding unbroken horses and wild bullocks".

 During 1911 Mulga Fred was engaged by Billy Kinnear as the star rider of Kinnear's buck-jumping show running in Melbourne.
 He proved to be a popular attraction.
 It was stated that he was never thrown, except on one occasion when a spectator bet two pounds that Fred could not better the time of four seconds on 'Paul', "the champion bucking bullock".
 He bettered the time and collected the two pounds, but had two ribs broken when the bullock threw him into the arena fence.

 In June 1911 Wilson participated in the Melbourne Coronation Buckjumping Carnival, part of the celebrations marking the coronation of George V and his wife Mary in London.
 The carnival was held over fifteen nights, under canvas at the Melbourne Hippodrome.
 The Coronation Buckjumpers advertised a succession of named 'outlaw' horses, as well as bucking bulls and ponies, with prize-money up to £25.
 An advertisement for the night of June 29 included: "Kyneton Kate still throws them all, will she get rid of Mulga Fred to-night?".
 Later references suggest that Wilson may have been the overall winner of the carnival, referring to his "reputation as a remarkable rough rider [who] in Melbourne in 1911 won the Coronation Buck Jump championship".

 At a buck-jumping exhibition held in the Market Square at Geelong in January 1913, Wilson was described as "the show's champion".
-The show was adverised as "wild Australian rough riders versus American".
+The show was advertised as "wild Australian rough riders versus American".
 Wilson toured as a rough rider with a company called the Crown Buckjumpers (that had been formed 1911).
 At their appearance in Bendigo in March 1913, Wilson was commended as "a West Australian aboriginal, who it is claimed will 'ride anything with four legs'" It was also remarked that "he is also skilful with the stockwhip".